 - Share your fundraising plans with us so we can shout about what you’re doing as well!
 You might feature on our blog or social media accounts.

 - Think about the community you’ll be living in and any simple gifts and gestures that might be appreciated by those you’ll be living and working alongside.
-For example, if you’re going to be teaching at a school, you might like to pack some balloons, crayons, bubbles, stickers or colored chalk to instantly engage with the children and have some fun when you get there.
+For example, if you’re going to be teaching at a school, you might like to pack some balloons, crayons, bubbles, stickers or coloured chalk to instantly engage with the children and have some fun when you get there.
 If your role is sports oriented, why not ask a local sports team to give you a stash of badges, t-shirts, or any other free advertising materials they may have.

 - Stay motivated by keeping in touch with our team and following what other volunteers are up to via Facebook, Twitter or Instagram, or on our blog.